 DISTRIBUTIONS.
 After the end of each year, you will receive a tax statement that separates your trust's distributions into four categories, ordinary income distributions, capital gain dividends, exempt-interest dividends and return of capital.
 Some dividends may qualify as "exempt-interest dividends," which generally are excluded from your gross income for federal income tax purposes.
-Some or all of the exempt-interest dividends, however, may be taken into account in determining your alternative minimum tax and may have other tax consequences (e.g., they may affect the amount of your social security benefits that are taxed).
+Some or all of the exempt-interest dividends, however, may be taken into account in determining the alternative minimum tax on individuals and may have other tax consequences (e.g., they may affect the amount of your social security benefits that are taxed).
+Tax exempt interest dividends may affect the corporate alternative minimum tax for certain corporations that are considered "applicable corporations" as defined under the Internal Revenue Code.
 Ordinary income distributions are generally taxed at your ordinary tax rate.
-Generally, you will treat all capital gain dividends as long-term capital gains regardless of how long you have owned your units.
+Generally, you will treat all capital gain dividends as longterm capital gains regardless of how long you have owned your units.
 To determine your actual tax liability for your capital gain dividends, you must calculate your total net capital gain or loss for the tax year after considering all of your other taxable transactions, as described below.
 In addition, your trust may make distributions that represent a return of capital for tax purposes and thus will generally not be taxable to you.
-A return of capital, although not initially taxable to you, will result in a reduction in the basis in your units and subsequently result in higher levels of taxable capital gains in the future.
+A return of capital, although not initially taxable to you, will result in a reduction in the basis in your units and subsequently could result in you having to pay higher taxes in the future when units are sold or redeemed even if you sell or redeem the units at a loss from your original investment.
 In addition, if the non-dividend distribution exceeds your basis in your units, you will have long-term or short-term gain depending upon your holding period.
 The tax status of your distributions from your trust is not affected by whether you reinvest your distributions in additional units or receive them in cash.
-The income from your trust that you must take into account for federal income tax purposes is not reduced by amounts used to pay a deferred sales fee, if any.
+The income from your trust that you must take into account for federal income tax purposes is not reduced by amounts used to pay a deferred sales charge, if any.
 The tax laws may require you to treat distributions made to you in January as if you had received them on December 31 of the previous year.
 Income from your trust may also be subject to a 3.8 percent "medicare tax."
-This tax generally applies to your net investment income if your adjusted gross income exceeds certain threshold amounts, which are \$250,000 in the case of married couples filing joint returns and

-\$200,000 in the case of single individuals.
+This tax generally applies to your net investment income if your adjusted gross income exceeds certain threshold amounts, which are \$250,000 in the case of married couples filing joint returns and \$200,000 in the case of single individuals.
 Interest that is excluded from gross income and exempt-interest dividends from the trust are generally not included in your net investment income for purposes of this tax.